ruslanmv/ruslanmv.github.io/_posts/2020-07-27-How-to-enter-to-Darkweb-safely.md

 We are going to run a public VPS with Kali and install Tor.
-Note that if either you perform no action during more than **10 minutes,** or you leave the tab with the OnWorks session, we release your session for another user.
+Note that if either you perform no action during more than **10 minutes,** or you leave the tab with the OnWorks session, the remote server will release your session for another user.